gradle/guides/README.md

 The GitHub repositories where Organization Pages live have naming constraints, and in our case the repository where the guides.gradle.org Organization Page lives is [gradle-guides/gradle-guides.github.io](https://github.com/gradle-guides/gradle-guides.github.io).
 That repository is a _mirror_ of this one—gradle/guides—meaning that every commit here is also pushed to gradle-guides/gradle-guides.github.io, which in turn triggers publication to GitHub Pages.

 The mirroring process is managed as a simple Travis CI build; see [.travis.yml](.travis.yml) for details.
 We set up this mirrored arrangement because "gradle-guides/gradle-guides.github.io" is cumbersome to type and talk about, while "gradle/guides" is a friendlier and more intention-revealing name.
 The mirroring process should be transparent and hands-free for maintainers.
 We mention it here for reference and clarity.

+### How do I test a change to a guide?

+Each guide is tested on Travis.
+This is triggered when you create a PR for the guide repo.

+## Other resources

+- Getting start guides are created using this template repo: https://github.com/gradle-guides/gs-template
+- Topical guides are created using this template repo: https://github.com/gradle-guides/topical-template
+- Tutorials are created using this template repo: https://github.com/gradle-guides/tutorial-template
+- Each guide uses the plugins from https://github.com/gradle-guides/gradle-guides-plugin